Langtang Lirung

-Langtang Lirung is the highest peak of the Langtang Himal Range, which is a subrange of the Nepalese Himalayas, southwest of the Eight-thousander Shishapangma.
-The List of the world's highest 100 mountains puts it at number 99.
+Langtang Lirung is the highest peak of the Langtang Himal, which is a subrange of the Nepalese Himalayas, southwest of the Eight-thousander Shishapangma.
+It is listed as the 99th highest mountain in the world.

 Location

 The Langtang Himal forms the western portion of a complex of mountains which also includes the Jugal Himal, home of Shishapangma.
 This complex lies between the Sun Kosi valley on the east and the Trisuli Gandaki valley on the west.
 Langtang Lirung lies near the Trisuli Gandaki, and north of the Langtang Khola.
-At a distance of 4km towards the east, Tsangbu Ri is located.
+At a distance of four kilometres towards the east, Tsangbu Ri is located, and Ghenge Liru is four kilometres to the west.

 Features

 Though not high by the standards of major Himalayan peaks, Langtang Lirung is notable for its large vertical relief above local terrain.
 For example, it rises 5500 m above the Trisuli Gandaki to the west in only 16 km.
 It has a large south face which long resisted climbing attempts.